 With all available tools nowadays as Free VST plugins and FREE DAW Softwares, you can create really quality music.
 It’s all about how fast you can learn and get the acquired knowledge to your timeline.

-You have to have progression and idea of how to process be a good producer you need to know how to come up with cool chord progressions, write catchy melodies, know how to use Digital Audio Workstation(DAW) properly, use different plugins inside your DAW, and various other things.
-We would highly recommend you to check this post on How To Mix With Reverb as reverb is one of the most essential plugins in music production that will literally fill the gaps and silence in your mix.
+You have to have progression and idea of how to be a good producer and you need to know how to come up with cool chord progressions, write catchy melodies, know how to use Digital Audio Workstation(DAW) properly, use different plugins inside your DAW, learn the DAW itself and various other things.

 Electronic dance music is a lot easier to make compared to other genres like jazz, which typically make use of real instruments, more complex chords, and chord progressions, and complex arrangements.
 Most sub-genres of EDM have a specific track structure and rhythm that repeats on almost any track.

 Music production has two sides: the creative side and the technical side.
 You have to be good at both to make great-sounding music that people enjoy listening to.
 For example, if you are good at coming up with cool chord progressions or writing catchy melodies but you don’t know how to record or mix your instruments, your track won’t be listenable, and it won’t sound like a finished product, and vice-versa.